tbenthompson/cutde/docs/README-tmpl.md

 The output `disp_matrices` and `strain_matrices` will be a densely packed representation with each block's boundaries demarcated by `block_idxs`.
 As an example of extracting a single block:
 ```
-disp_matrices, block_idxs = cutde.disp_block(obs_pts, src_tris, [0, 5], [5, 10], [0, 2], [2, 4], nu)
+disp_matrices, block_idxs = disp_block(obs_pts, src_tris, [0, 5], [5, 10], [0, 2], [2, 4], nu)
 block1 = disp_matrices[block_idxs[0]:block_idxs[1]].reshape((5, 3, 2, 3))
 ```

 ## Adaptive cross approximation (ACA)

 Sometimes the matrix blocks we want to compute represent far-field interactions where the observation points are all sufficiently far away and separated as a group from the source triangles.
 In this situation, the matrix blocks are approximately low rank.
 An approximate matrix will require much less storage space and allow for more efficient matrix-vector products.
 Adaptive cross approximation is an algorithm for computing such a low rank representation.
 See [Grasedyck 2005](https://link.springer.com/content/pdf/10.1007/s00607-004-0103-1.pdf) for an accessible and general introduction to ACA.
-Or, see the [ACA section here](https://tbenthompson.com/book/tdes/low_rank.html) for an introduction that [builds up to using the `cutde.disp_aca` implementation](https://tbenthompson.com/book/tdes/hmatrix.html).
+Or, see the [ACA section here](https://tbenthompson.com/book/tdes/low_rank.html) for an introduction that [builds up to using the `cutde.fullspace.disp_aca(...)` implementation](https://tbenthompson.com/book/tdes/hmatrix.html).

 ```
-disp_appxs = cutde.disp_aca(
+disp_appxs = cutde.fullspace.disp_aca(
     obs_pts, tris, obs_start, obs_end, src_start, src_end, nu, tol, max_iter
 )
 ```

+Like all the other functions, this function is provided by both `cutde.fullspace` and `cutde.halfspace`.

-The parameters are the same as `cutde.disp_block` with the addition of `tol` and `max_iter`.
+The parameters are the same as `disp_block(...)` with the addition of `tol` and `max_iter`.
 The tolerance, `tol`, is specified as an array of length `N_BLOCKS` in terms of the Frobenius norm of the error matrix between the true matrix and the approximation.
 The algorithm is not guaranteed to reach the specified tolerance but should come very close.
 The maximum number of iterations (equal to the maximum rank of the approximation) is also specified as an array of length `N_BLOCKS`.

 The output `disp_appxs` will be a list of `(U, V)` pairs representing the left and right vectors of the low rank approximation.
 To approximate a matrix vector product:
 ```